Anniversary of Dresden Fire Bombing

 Codenamed “Operation Thunderclap,” the plan involved concentrating an entire attack on a single big town other than Berlin to try to inflict a single major blow on Germany using all available power.
 Portal opted for the “area bombing” of a city because cities afforded a big target.
 In January 1945, Churchill approved Portal’s plan, specifically in regards to large cities in eastern Germany, and demanded immediate action.
 The next day Churchill was told that Dresden, Berlin, and two other cities would be attacked as soon as conditions allowed.

 Incendiaries, which are explicitly designed to start fires, were heavily used in the first three Dresden raids.
 The deadliness of the resulting firestorm was such that even people who took shelter from bombs underground in cellars or subways were either roasted to death by the heat or suffocated because the firestorm sucked the oxygen out of the air.
 This heavy use of incendiaries underlines once again that the Dresden attacks aimed to terrorize and kill people.
-Confirming this further is the fact that Churchill specifically ordered that the terror-bombings be focussed on Dresden’s working class areas.
+Confirming this further is the fact that Churchill specifically ordered that the terror-bombings be focused on Dresden’s working class areas.
 Or, even more blatantly, in the words of Arthur Harris, the commander of the RAF’s Bomber Command: “You destroy a factory and they rebuild it.
 In six weeks they are in operation again.
-I kill all their workmen and it takes 21 years to provide new ones.”
+I kill all their workmen and it takes twenty-one years to provide new ones.”

 The bombing of Dresden was an Anglo-American war crime never brought to trial.
 A war crime, by definition, is any crime that transgresses the laws of war, and the bombing of civilians has long been banned by international law.
 The 1923 Hague Rules of Aerial Warfare declared: “Aerial bombardment for the purpose of terrorizing the citizen population, of destroying or damaging private property not of military character, or of injuring non-combatants is prohibited.”
 Even the Hitler-loving British Prime Minister Neville Chamberlain declared in 1938: “It is against international law to bomb civilians as such.”
 In the same year, the League of Nations Assembly unanimously accepted similar principles.